benschaf/gipfel-lerner/README.md

 os.environ.setdefault('EMAIL_HOST_USER', 'users own value')

 # AWS is disabled by default, but can be enabled by setting USE_AWS to True
-# The displaying of tutor profile images will not work even with ASW enabled
+# The displaying of tutor profile images will not work even with AWS enabled
 # as explained in "Local VS Deployment".

 # os.environ.setdefault('USE_AWS', 'True')